If you are a mental health professional looking to level up your current practice, EMDR training can help you help your clients better.

-Offering EMDR training for over five years, the Personal Transformational Institute provides EMDR training online through a six-day basic training course, which is the beginning of your certification process, as well as an advanced certification package.
+Offering EMDR training for over five years, the Personal Transformational Institute provides EMDR training online through a six-day basic training course.
+This is the beginning of your certification process, as well as an advanced certification package.

-The basic training course introduces you to EMDR, shows you how to perform it, and demonstrates how it works.
+The basic training course introduces you to EMDR.
+It shows you how to perform it, and demonstrates how it works.
 The advanced package involves the 20 hours of consultation required to become certified with the EMDRIA.

 Each participant also gets access to all the videos in their training sessions for up to a year after the time of purchase.

-Connect Training & Consulting is run by five mental health professionals in Florida with decades of experience in therapy and EMDR.
+Connect Training & Consulting is run by five mental health professionals in Florida.
+They have decades of experience in therapy and EMDR.

-EMDR training is conducted by Reg Morrow Robinson and Claire Mauer, both of whom are certified EMDR therapists.
+EMDR training is conducted by Reg Morrow Robinson and Claire Mauer.
+They are both certified EMDR therapists.